bonderconnect/bonderconnect/README.md

 ## Getting Started

 To get started with Bonder, follow the instructions in our documentation, which can be found in the [Bonder Docs](/docs) directory.
-You can also explore our [Wiki](/wiki) for more information on how to use the platform effectively.
+You can also explore our [Landing Page](https://bonderconnect.com/) for more information on how to use the platform effectively.

 ## Contributing